caosophie/COMP206-Intro-to-Software-Systems/FinalProject/README.md

 ## Part 2 : A C Program to Compute the Attendance
 This program computes the attendance associated with each student.
 It processes the duration of each lab for each student, taking into consideration that a given student may have multiple records for a single lab.
 Student records are kept in an alphabetical order using a linked list.
-If a student does not have a zoom record for a particular lab, then it is recorded as 0 duration.\
+If a student does not have a zoom record for a particular lab, then it is recorded as 0 duration. <br />

 The output file should look like this :